 Tickets to the Picasso Museum and the Chocolate Museum.
 We will buy the tickets on the spot skipping the long lines.

 NOTE: if you choose the option of pick up/drop off from/to the port or airport, the duration of the tour starts once we get to the downtown.

 COST: 230€ up to 6 people.

 NOTE: Picasso Museum opens from Tuesday to Sunday from 9:00h to 20:30h.
 Mondays from 10:00 to 17:00h.
 The tickets are 12€ per adult and free for under 18 years old and duly accredited university students, 7€ from 18 to 25 years old & seniors.
 Chocolate Museum is closed Sunday afternoon from 3pm on.
 The tickets are 6€ per adult and free for under 7 years old.
-The magic store is closed on Sundays.
-All markets are closed on Sunday.
+The magic store and all markets are closed on Sunday.